Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

   The private transaction manager encrypts private data, distributes the encrypted data to other parties that are privy to the transaction, and returns the decrypted payload to those parties.
-- Replacing the payload of a private transaction with a hash of the encrypted payload, such that the original payload is not visible to participants who are not privy to the transaction.
+- Replacing the payload of a private transaction with a hash of the encrypted payload, such that the original payload isn't visible to participants who aren't privy to the transaction.

 !!! note